Decision Economics: do groups make better investment decisions than individuals?

 - Documenting the deliberations, including the rationale for the final decision

-1 "Expert Financial Advice Neurobiologically 'Offloads' Financial Decision-Making Under Risk," Jan B. Engelmann et al, 3/24/09.
+1 “Groupthink,” Irving L. Janis, Readings in Managerial Psychology, 1971.
+2 “Expert Financial Advice Neurobiologically ‘Offloads’ Financial Decision-Making under Risk,” PLOS One, 3/24/09.